icmx/amine/README.md

 # Amine

-Simple CSS library, currently in active development.
+Balanced CSS library based on BEM and flex, currently in active development.

 You can see the demo at [icmx.github.io/amine](https://icmx.github.io/amine)